innovationOUtside/vce-generic-guide/x-tm351-extras.md

 `! cat /etc/mongod.conf | grep 'port:'`

+You can find the actual location of the configuration file by running the command:

+`! ps -xa | grep mongod``

+The path to the configuration file is given by the value of the `-f` paramter in the run command:

+`/usr/bin/mongod -f /etc/mongod.conf -- run`

 If you still cannot connect to the database, try restarting the VCE.
 (In a local VCE, restart the container from the Docker Desktop.)

 If you still cannot connect to the database, try restarting the VCE.
 (In a local VCE, restart the container from the Docker Desktop.)